gyroradius

 Quantity

-will be based on either the perpendicular component of particle velocity as inputted, or the most probable speed for a particle within a Maxwellian distribution for the particle temperature.
-It is relativistically accurate.- Return type:
+will be based on either the perpendicular component of particle velocity as inputted, or the most probable speed for a particle within a Maxwellian distribution for the particle temperature.- Return type:

 - Raises: